munificent/craftinginterpreters/book/hash-tables.md

 </aside>

 1. It must be *deterministic*.
 The same input must always hash to the same number.
-If the same variable name ends up in different buckets at different points in time, it's gonna get really hard to find them.
+If the same variable ends up in different buckets at different points in time, it's gonna get really hard to find it.

 2. It must be *uniform*.
 Given a typical set of inputs, it should produce a wide and evenly-distributed range of output numbers, with as few clumps or